Aryan1092raj/ProjectX2.0/Readme.md

 i should check for straight path first ,then for sharp left/right and then slight turns as if for example but straight and slight left and also slight right sensors get 1 as input , it means we have to move straight for sure thats why i should check it first.

-#Thing for i used AI --
-- for pin configuration on code
-- extension for arduino code
-- arranging all links provived to study in a sequence for flow and better understanding.